dottedfingertips/AndroidAPSdocs/docs/EN/Configuration/MedtronicPump.md

 ![RileyLink Status - History](../images/Medtronic05.png)

-Dialog has two tabs:
+The RL Status dialog has two tabs:
-- **Settings**: Shows settings about RileyLink: Configured Address, Connected Device, Connection Status, Connection Error and RileyLink Firmware versions.
+- **Settings**: Shows settings about the RileyLink compatible device: Configured Address, Connected Device, Connection Status, Connection Error and RileyLink Firmware versions.
 Device Type is always Medtronic Pump, Model would be your model, Serial number is configured serial number, Pump Frequency shows which frequency you use, Last Frequency is last frequency used.
 - **History**: Shows communication history, items with RileyLink shows state changes for RileyLink and Medtronic shows which commands were sent to pump.

 ## Actions
-When Medtronic driver is selected, 3 possible actions can be added to Actions Tab:
+When the Medtronic driver is used, two additional actions are added to Actions Tab:
-- **Wake and Tune Up** - If you see that your AndroidAPS hasn't contacted your pump in a while (it should contact it every 5 minutes), you can force Tune Up.
-This will try to contact your pump, by searching all sub frequencies on which Pump can be contacted.
-If it finds one it will set it as your default frequency.
+- **Wake and Tune Up** - In the event that AndroidAPS hasn't connected to your pump for a sustained period (it should connect every 5 minutes), you can force a Tune Up.
+This will try to contact your pump, by searching all of the possible radio frequencies used by your pump.
+In the event a succesful connection is made the succesful frequency will be set as the default.
-- **Reset RileyLink Config** - If you reset your RileyLink/GNARL, you need to use this action, so that device can be reconfigured (frequency set, frequency type set, encoding configured).
+- **Reset RileyLink Config** - If you reset your RileyLink compatible device you may need to use this action so that device can be reconfigured (frequency set, frequency type set, encoding configured).
-- **Clear Bolus Block** - When you start bolus, we set Bolus Block, which prevents any commands to be issued to pump.
-If you suspend your pump and resume (to cancel bolus), you can then remove that block.
-Option is only there when bolus is running...

 ## Important notes

 ### OpenAPS users
-When you start using AndroidAPS, primary controller is AndroidAPS and all commands should go through it.
-Sending boluses should go through AAPS and not be done on pump.
-We have code in place that will detect any command done on pump, but if you can you should avoid it (I think we fixed all the problems with pump history and AAPS history synchronization, but small issues still may arrise, especially if you use the "setup" as it was not intended to be used).
-Since I started using AndroidAPS with my pump, I haven't touched the pump, except when I have to change the reservoir, and this is the way that AndroidAPS should be used.
+OpenAPS users should note that AndroidAPS with Medtronic uses a completely different approach than OpenAPS.
+Using AndroidAPS the primary method of interacting with th pump is via your phone.
+In normal use cases it is likely that the only time it is required to use the pump menu is when changing resevoirs.
+This is very different when using OpenAPS where at least some of a bolus is usually delivered via the quick bolus buttons.
+In the event the pump is used to manually deliver a bolus there can be issues if AndroidAPS attempts to deliver one at the same time.
+There are checks to try and prevent issues in such cases but this should still be avoided where possible.

 ### Logging
-Since Medtronic driver is very new, you need to enable logging, so that we can debug and fix problems, if they should arise.
-Click on icon on upper left corner, select Maintainance and Log Settings.
+In the event you need to troubleshoot your Medtronic pump function select the menu icon in the upper left corner of the screen, select Maintainance and Log Settings.
 Options Pump, PumpComm, PumpBTComm need to be checked.

-### RileyLink/GNARL
-When you restart RileyLink or GNARL, you need to either do new TuneUp (action "Wake and Tune Up") or resend communication parameters (action "Reset RileyLink Config"), or else communication will fail.

-### CGMS
+### Medtronic CGM
-Medtronic CGMS is currently NOT supported.
+Medtronic CGM is currently NOT supported.

 ### Manual use of pump
 You should avoid manually doing treatments things on your pump.
 All commands (bolus, TBR) should go through AndroidAPS, but if it happens that you will do manual commands, do NOT run commands with frequency less than 3 minutes (so if you do 2 boluses (for whatever reason), second should be started at least 3 minutes after first one).